yendrrek/rosie/README.md

 * Apache, MySQL, PHP 7.1

-* jQuery  for Ajax calls when processing the basket and the contact form.
+* jQuery  for Ajax calls when processing the basket and the contact form

 * PayPal API with the Smart Button
 *https://developer.paypal.com/docs/checkout/integrate/*